My Computer Won’t Connect To Wi-Fi But Other Devices Can

 6. 4 GHz Instead Of 5 GHz On A Dual-Band Router

 4 GHz instead of 5 GHz on a dual-band router?
 It may not be worth the extra costs if you are using the router for your home network.
-Dual-band routers can communicate with devices at 2.4 GHz or 5 GHz, depending on which frequency is better suited to the device and distance from the router.
+Dual-band routers can communicate with devices at 2.4 GHz or 5 GHz, depending on which frequency is better suited to the device and the distance from the router.
 The higher frequencies allow for faster speeds but there’s a drawback: they don’t travel as far as 2.

 7. Change The Adapter Power Settings To Save Your Battery

 Most consumers are unaware of the amount of power they are using when their devices are plugged in.
-The devices are still drawing power even when it is plugged in, but with lower wattage.
+The devices are still drawing power even when it is plugged in but with lower wattage.
 Since most people are constantly on the go, they don’t notice this small difference which will lead to a lower battery life span due to the energy consumption.

 There are two ways that you can save your battery.
 One is by changing the adapter power settings on your computer or laptop.